featurist/coypu/README.md

 These settings are the default configuration.

-All methods in the DSL take an optional final parameter of a `Coypu.Options`.
+All methods in the API take an optional final parameter of a `Coypu.Options`.
 By passing this in you can override any of these timing settings for just that call:

 So when you need an unusually long (or short) timeout for a particular interaction you can override the timeout just for this call by passing in a `Coypu.Options` like this: